-S. Anselm's School & College fully recognises its responsibilities for Child Protection and Safeguarding; this policy sets out how the School & College will deliver these responsibilities.
+S. Anselm's School is part of the Birkdale family of schools and fully recognises its responsibilities for Child Protection and Safeguarding; this policy sets out how the School will deliver these responsibilities.

-The School & College cannot fulfil its aims unless its children are safe and well.
+The School cannot fulfil its aims unless its children are safe and well.